pombredanne/jkarn-pub-test/README.md

         cd mortar-examples
         mortar register mortar-examples

+Once you've setup the project, use the `mortar illustrate` command to show data flowing through a given script.
+Use `mortar run` to run the script on a Hadoop cluster.

-For more help and tutorials on running Mortar, check out the [Mortar Help](http://help.mortardata.com/) site.
+For lots more help and tutorials on running Mortar, check out the [Mortar Help](http://help.mortardata.com/) site.

 ## Examples